2022 Illinois House of Representatives election: District 1

-The district has been represented by Democrat Aaron Ortiz since January 9, 2019.
+The district had been represented by Democrat Aaron Ortiz since January 9, 2019.
 Ortiz was re-elected unopposed in 2020.
 He faced no ballot-listed candidate in the general election.

 District 2

 The district had been represented by Democrat Theresa Mah since January 11, 2017.
 Mah was re-elected unopposed in 2020.
-Mah was redistricted to the 24th Representative district and ran for re-election in her new district.
-Democratic state Representative Elizabeth Hernandez was redistricted from the 24th Representative district and was the Democratic nominee.
-Hernandez faced no other ballot-listed candidates in the general election.
+Mah was redistricted to the 24th district and was re-elected in her new boundaries.
+24th district state representative Elizabeth Hernandez was the Democratic nominee and faced no other ballot-listed candidates in the general election.

 District 3

 The 3rd district covers parts of the Chicago neighborhoods of Belmont Cragin, Dunning, Hermosa, Logan Square, Montclare, Portage Park, and West Town.
-The district has been represented by Democrat Eva-Dina Delgado since her appointment on November 15, 2019.
+The district had been represented by Democrat Eva-Dina Delgado since her appointment on November 15, 2019.
 Delgado was elected unopposed in 2020.
 Jonathan Serrano, a United States Army veteran, was the Republican nominee.